 TO: Joint Steering Committee for Development of RDA FROM: Judith A. Kuhagen, Secretary, JSC SUBJECT: Works without titles The text below reflects the decisions made by the Joint Steering Committee during its November 2014 meeting and via email after the meeting.
-The Feb.
-22 revised version of this document corrected the instruction caption at 6.2.2.10 and referred to 6JSC/LC/29/Sec final/rev for changes to 6.27.4.1.
-This revision corrects some font irregularities and revises the summary of example changes for 6.12.1.3. \ \ \ \ \ 6.2.2.2 Sources of Information Determine the preferred title for a work from resources embodying the work or from reference sources.
+This revised version of the Sec final document corrects the instruction caption at 6.2.2.10 and refers to 6JSC/LC/29/Sec final/rev for changes to 6.27.4.1. = = = = = 6.2.2.2 Sources of Information Determine the preferred title for a work from resources embodying the work or from reference sources.
 Apply the instructions at 6.2.2.4-6.2.2.6 when choosing the source of information.
 6.2.2.3 General Guidelines on Choosing the Preferred Title Choose the preferred title for a work by applying the following instructions, as applicable: works created after 1500 (see 6.2.2.4) works created before 1501 (see 6.2.2.5) titles in the original language not found or not applicable (see 6.2.2.6) titles found in a non-preferred script (see 6.2.2.7). [last paragraph unchanged] 6.2.2.4 Works Created after 1500 [the two paragraphs after "The little acorn" example are unchanged but included below for context] For works created after 1500, choose as the preferred title the title or form of title in the original language by which the work is commonly identified either through use in resources embodying the work or in reference sources.
 EXAMPLE Martin Chuzzlewit Preferred title for work by Charles Dickens also published under titles: The life and adventures of Martin Chuzzlewit; Martin Chuzzlewit's life and adventures; and others Whitaker's almanack Preferred title for work first published under the title: An almanack for the year of Our Lord ...
 Hamlet Preferred title for work by William Shakespeare first published under the title: The tragicall historie of Hamlet, Prince of Denmarke.
 Commonly identified by title in later publications and reference sources: Hamlet The American scholar Preferred title for work by Ralph Waldo Emerson first published under the title: An oration delivered before the Phi Beta Kappa Society, at Cambridge, August 31, 1837 Non ti muovere Preferred title for work by Margaret Mazzantini originally written in Italian.
 Later published under the title: Don't move Book M Preferred title for a compilation of works including letters, essays and poems written by Katherine Austen.
 The work, originally embodied in the British Library's manuscript collection Additional 4454, was first published after Austen's death with the title Book M and republished with that title If: